josecaro02/holberton-smiling-school/README.md

 ## Responsive

-Holberton headphones is responsive, for *phones* with a max. width of 480px, for tables widths between 481px and 767px, and desktops with a width greater than 768px.
+Holberton smiling school is responsive, for *phones* with a max. width of 576px, for tables widths between 577px and 768px, and desktops with a width greater than 769px.

 ![](https://i.imgur.com/MtQAG74.png)
 ![](https://i.imgur.com/MtQAG74.png)